TheBigBookMan/grad-dip/Artificial Intelligence/AI in Games.md

 		- being smart and integrating evaluating with generation we can get orders of magnitude improvement
 		- getting rid of any values if you know the max or min of a grandparent,
 			- eg if a grandparent is a > or < number then you can already detemine the parent and then get rid of unnecessary grandhildren that are out because of the < >
+			- so for example if its a MIN
 		- procedure operates:
 			- descend to full ply depth in a depth-first fashion and apply heuristic evaluation to a state and all of siblings (we assume these are MAX nodes)
 			- minimum of these MAX nodes is then bakced up to parent (which is MIN node)